JohnCoates/Aerial/Readme.md

 *Rather install from Terminal or have auto-updates?
 Look at the Brew Cask section below!*

 1. **Close System Preferences**
 2. [Click here to Download](https://github.com/JohnCoates/Aerial/releases/download/v1.4.5/Aerial.saver.zip) (Version 1.4.5, November 3, 2018, see [changes here](https://github.com/JohnCoates/Aerial/releases/tag/v1.4.5)). (**If you are a new user**, Apple has just added some new videos and made some changes that can confuse Aerial 1.4.5.
 Because of this, you may see duplicates in the user interface with version 1.4.5.
-We suggest you give [1.4.6beta1 a try instead](https://github.com/JohnCoates/Aerial/releases/download/v1.4.6beta1/Aerial.saver.zip), this version will properly handle the dupllicate issue.
+We suggest you give [1.4.6beta1 a try instead](https://github.com/JohnCoates/Aerial/releases/download/v1.4.6beta1/Aerial.saver.zip), this version will properly handle the duplicate issue.
 You can find more information on changes on [this issue](https://github.com/JohnCoates/Aerial/issues/630).)
 3. Unzip the downloaded file (if you use Safari, it should already be done for you).
 4. Open **Aerial.saver** (double click), it will open System Preferences and ask you if you want to install for all users or for your user only.